cc-crack/migrate_idapython_to_pyenv/README.md

     idapythonenv
    ```

-   After activing the target env you can free to pip install anything.
+   After activating the target env you can free to pip install anything.

    ```zsh
    pyenv activate idapython2716